Industry

 October 16, 2024

 Have you ever been in a rush and had to quickly jot down a customer’s credit card info on a scrap of paper?
 You’re not alone, as many businesses have had to take credit card info in writing out of emergency.
-If your business is one of them, it's critical to understand the risks, compliance requirements, and best practices for keeping sensitive customer credit card information secure.
+If your business is one of them, especially if you handle high risk merchant accounts, it's critical to understand the risks, compliance requirements, and best practices for keeping sensitive customer credit card information secure.

 While it may seem harmless to jot down a 16-digit number on an order form or store paper receipts with full card numbers in a file cabinet, the consequences of improperly handling that data can be severe.
 Businesses that fail to follow strict rules for paper records containing credit card info can face: